A Funk Odyssey

 A Funk Odyssey is the fifth studio album by English funk band Jamiroquai.
-The album was released on 3 September 2001 in the United Kingdom by Sony Soho Square and 11 September 2001 by Epic Records in the United States.
+The album was released on 29 August 2001 in Japan, 3 September 2001 in the United Kingdom by Sony Soho Square and 11 September 2001 by Epic Records in the United States.

 Background

 Combining elements of funk, disco and electronica, the release of the album represented the peak of international commercial success for Jamiroquai, and in the ensuing world tour the group became a household name in many countries.
-The sleeve art of A Funk Odyssey features lead vocalist Jay Kay posed in front of a series of lasers, making it the first Jamiroquai album not to feature the Buffalo Man logo on its cover.
+The sleeve art of A Funk Odyssey is the first Jamiroquai album not to prominently feature the "buffalo man" logo on its cover.

 In a 2001 interview with Billboard magazine, Kay said he wrote the deliberately simple first single "Little L" in 25 minutes, "It would have been so easy to overthink and overwrite that song, because it's so incredibly simple.
 But that would've killed it."
 He described the fourth single, "Corner of the Earth", as a "spiritual song" that "speaks for anyone who's in a place or a moment where they're happy."
 For the tenth track, "Picture of My Life", Kay said, "I cried throughout the process of writing [the song].
 It was an act of looking at some major personal issues and understanding their lingering effects."